seatable/seatable-developer-docs/docs/scripts/python/objects/rows.md

     }
     # Whether to use the default value set in the table column.
     # If set to True, the default value will be used if the column is not specified in row_data.
-    # And The default is False.
+    # apply_default is set to False by default.
     base.append_row('Table1', row_data, apply_default=True)
     ```